ostermanj/ostermanj.github.io/_posts/2017-10-24-drupal-reader-app.markdown

 ![Print first page](/assets/readme-3.png)

 ## Adaptable
 I built this application for [the Center for Global Development](https://www.cgdev.org), but it could be adapted for any organization running a Drupal 7 website.
 Drupal 8 would take a little more work.
+It could be built on top of other CMSs with the same technique.